abbreviatedman/spellbound/data/quotes.md

 710
 00:39:41,523 --> 00:39:45,475
 so that I can decide
-what it is or isn't...
+what it is or isn't…

 711
 00:39:45,561 --> 00:39:48,562